jdillard/manimations/README.md

 ## demo

-The defualt demo.
+The default demo.

 ## docs-deploy

-An animation used for a blogp post.
+An animation used for a [blog post](https://www.jareddillard.com/blog/deploying-versioned-docs-as-code-at-scale).